-There have been eleven midterm elections when House retirements by one party outnumbered those of the other party by six or more seats.
+There have been eleven midterm elections since 1938 when House retirements by one party outnumbered those of the other party by six or more seats.
 In all but one election the party with the greater number of retirements lost seats.

 In the months before the 2018 election forty Republican House Members chose to give up their seats rather than pursue re-election, by far the greatest Republican exodus since the New Deal.
 The previous Republican record of twenty-seven was set in 1958 during the Eisenhower recession.
 Democrats once saw forty-one of their Members choose to depart the House in 1992 when Clinton was first elected.